-Dr. Rasmussen is a medical doctor and the CEO for Infinitum Humanitarian Systems (IHS), a multinational consulting group built on a profit-for-purpose model.
-By training he is an internal medicine physician with both undergraduate and medical degrees from Stanford University and a European Master’s degree in disaster medicine from the UN World Health Organization’s affiliate CEMEC (Centre European pour la Medecin des Catastrophes) in Italy.
-He was elected a Fellow of the American College of Physicians in 1997 and a Fellow of the Explorer’s Club in 2014.
+Eric Rasmussen, MD, MDM, FACP is the CEO of Infinitum Humanitarian Systems (IHS), a multinational consulting group based in Seattle.
+He is an internal medicine physician with undergraduate and medical degrees from Stanford University and a European Master’s degree in disaster medicine from the UN World Health Organization’s affiliate CEMEC (Centre European pour la Medecin des Catastrophes) in Italy.
+He was elected a Fellow of the American College of Physicians in 1997 and a Fellow of The Explorer’s Club in 2014.

-In addition to his corporate responsibilities Rasmussen is a Research Professor in Environmental Security and Global Medicine at San Diego State University and an instructor in disaster medicine at both the International Disaster Academy in Bonn, Germany (BBK, or Bundesamt für Bevölkerungsschutz ind Katastrophenhilfe) and the Institute for Disaster Preparedness at Tsinghua University in Beijing.
+Dr. Rasmussen is also a Research Professor in Environmental Security and Global Medicine at San Diego State University and has been an instructor in disaster medicine at both the International Disaster Academy in Bonn, Germany and the Institute for Disaster Preparedness at Tsinghua University in Beijing.
 Additionally, he is the chief medical officer for Briotech, a biotech startup in Seattle, and he holds several other academic and industry appointments in disaster resilience, emerging infections, and global health.
 He has a special interest in climate adaptation for highly vulnerable populations.